ThePornDatabase/namer/readme.rst

 Please note that the `namer section`_ section and the `watchdog section`_ section both have a field to describe the new name of a file based on looked up metadata from the PornDB_.
 They differ because when run from the command line namer will keep the file "in place".
-If namer is passed a dir on the command line as input it can opperate in one of two modes, the default mode is to look for the largest mp4 file, or other configured movie file extension if no mp4 exists, and rename and move that file to the root of the folder (if it's in a subfolder).
+If namer is passed a dir on the command line as input it can operate in one of two modes, the default mode is to look for the largest mp4 file, or other configured movie file extension if no mp4 exists, and rename and move that file to the root of the folder (if it's in a sub-folder).
 In this case, by default the assumption is the name of the folder should be parsed to look for information to search the PornDB_ for matching rather than the file name.
 Meaning, if you pass a file to namer on the commandline it will be renamed but stay in the same directory.